The Tool Shed Blog

 How to improve it?

-Write engaging copy and content, make sure that your offer provides some sort of value to your audience, A/B test different CTA’s (images, graphic vs in-line copy)
+Write engaging copy and content, make sure that your offer provides some sort of value to your audience, A/B test different CTA’s (images, graphic vs in-line copy), and also review the preview text of your emails, as they are often displayed in inboxes along with the subject line.

 How to improve it?

-Okay, so far, we’ve discussed how to get started with email marketing and how to measure your email marketing efforts once you’re done with them.
+Okay, so far, we’ve discussed how to get started with email marketing, how to measure your email marketing efforts once you’re done with them, and how these efforts reflect in the inboxes of your audience.

-Let’s ensure that once you measure those email efforts, you see positive results from them.
+Let’s ensure that once you measure those email efforts, you see positive results from them, in the form of increased clicks and engagements on your links.

 These 4 email marketing best practices will help you do that: